-Indian beer brand Kingfisher Premium created the world's first headbang-triggered beer dispenser machine.
-The machine was introduced at The Great Indian Octoberfest, an annual beer and music festival held in Bengaluru, India.
-The machine aimed to combine people's love for rock and roll music with their love for beer.
+Indian beer brand Kingfisher Premium's headbang-triggered beer dispenser machine was one of the more peculiar attractions at the Great Indian Octoberfest, an annual beer and music festival held in the city of Bengaluru.
+The machine allowed beer-loving rock-and-roll fans to combine their twin passions.

-Beer-lovers had to log onto their Facebook accounts, strap on a helmet that detected their head movements and headbang in front of the beer vending machine.
-Each individual had to headbang as much as they could in a span of 30 seconds -- the faster their headbangs, the more beer was dispensed.
-The experience could then be shared on social media.
+Attendees had to log onto their Facebook accounts, strap on a special helmet that detects head movements and headbang in front of the beer vending machine.
+Each individual had to headbang as much as they could in a span of 30 seconds -- the faster their headbangs, the greater the amount of beer dispensed.

 A series of dizzying headbang sessions followed, with some people walking away with as many as six cans of beer at a time (and stiff necks, no doubt).
 Nearly 100,000 headbangs were generated in only three days, and the YouTube video that captured the campaign makes for pretty hilarious viewing.

-This fun and engaging initiative is a great example of integrating online engagement with a campaign primarily conducted in the physical world.
+This fun and engaging initiative is a great example of how online brand engagement and awareness can materialize from an experiential, real-world campaign.

 Headbanging Beer Campaigns